lo1tuma/pr-log/README.md

 The `--sloppy` option defaults to false.
 When set, it allows `pr-log` to generate a changelog even when you are not on the `master` branch.
 This should not be used in production!

+#### --trace

+When enabled this option outputs the stacktrace of an error additionally to the error message to `stderr`.

 ### Correct usage makes a clean and complete changelog

 If you want your changelog to be complete and clean you have to follow these rules: